-There is no limit on the number of VMRs that can be configured on your Pexip Infinity platform.
 VMRs do not consume resources on your deployment unless they are actually being used to host a conference.
-Unless you manually restrict access, the number of participants who can access a particular VMR, and the number of VMRs that can be in use at the same time, are limited only by the size of your Pexip Infinity deployment (in terms of server capacity and licenses).
+The number of VMRs that can be in use at the same time is limited only by the size of your Pexip Infinity deployment (in terms of server capacity and call licenses).

 VMRs can be bulk-provisioned from directory information contained in a Windows Active Directory LDAP server, or any other LDAP-accessible database.

-A Virtual Reception allows you to set up one or more direct dial telephone numbers or IP addresses that participants can dial to access a single, central IVR service.
-From here, participants can use DTMF tones to select the Virtual Meeting Room or Virtual Auditorium they wish to join.
-It provides an alternative means to access Pexip Infinity services for participants who cannot dial aliases directly.
+The Virtual Reception IVR service allows participants to use DTMF tones to select the Virtual Meeting Room they want to join.
+It provides an alternative means to access VMRs for participants who cannot dial VMR aliases directly.

 For more information, see About the Virtual Reception IVR service.